MicrosoftDocs/sql-docs/docs/analytics-platform-system/acquire-and-configure-loading-server.md

 ---
 title: Acquire & configure loading server
-description: This article describes how to acquire and configure a loading server as a non-appliance Windows system for submitting data loads to Parallel Data Warehouse (PDW).
+description: This article describes how to acquire and configure a loading server as a nonappliance Windows system for submitting data loads to Parallel Data Warehouse (PDW).
 author: charlesfeddersen
 ms.author: charlesf
 ms.reviewer: martinle